mikedh/trimesh/README.md

 ## Which Mesh Format Should I Use?

-Quick recommendation is to use `GLB`, and to avoid `OBJ` if possible.
+Quick recommendation: use `GLB` for new work.
 More discussion and a list of supported formats  is in the [`documention`](https://trimesh.org/formats)